hzi-bifo/RiboDetector/README.md

   --chunk_size 256 \
   -o outputs/reads.nonrrna.1.fq outputs/reads.nonrrna.2.fq
 ```
-The command lind above excutes ribodetector for paired-end reads with length 100 using GPU and 20 CPU cores
+The command lind above excutes ribodetector for paired-end reads with mean length 100 using GPU and 20 CPU cores.
+The input reads do not need to be same length.
+RiboDetector supports reads with variable length.
+Set `-l` to the mean read length is recommended.

 #### Full help
 ```shell